julien-tierny/vestec-wp3/README.md

 ```
 For some reasons, the TTK configuration pipeline is not able to find the numpy headers, and thus, we have to specify them manually in the corresponding cmake command.
 Replace `/path/to/numpy/c/headers` with the path of your local numpy installation.

+The script will create two folders: `build` and `install`, containing the build and install outputs of the libraries compiled during the process.

-Notice, sice Eigen and Graphviz are optional to VESTEC, these libraries have been disabled in Paraview.
+`Notice` Sice Eigen and Graphviz are optional to VESTEC, these libraries have been disabled in Paraview.
-Also, OSPRay is disable at the moment.
+Also, OSPRay is disable at the moment (working on compiling it).

 Run the Simulator & Extract Persistence Diagrams